 This material is for information purposes only.
 This information does not represent an offer to buy or sell a security.
 The above rate information is obtained from sources that are believed to be reliable; however, its accuracy or completeness may be subject to change.
 The TexSTAR management fee may be waived in full or in part at the discretion of the TexSTAR co-administrators and the TexSTAR rate for the period shown reflects waiver of fees.
-This table represents historical investment performance/return to the customer, net of fees, and is not an indication of future performance.
+This table represents historical investment net/return be dromance/return to the customer, net of fees, and is not an indication of future performance.
 An investment in the security is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although the issuer seeks to preserve the value of an investment at \$1.00 per share, it is possible to lose money by investing in the security.
 Information about these and other program details are in the fund's Information Statement which should be read carefully before investing.
 The yield on the 90-Day Treasury Bill ("T-Bill Yield") is shown for comparative purposes only.
-When comparing the investment returns of the TexSTAR pool to the T-Bill Yield is taken from Bloomberg Finance L.P. and represents the daily closing yield on the then current 90-day T-Bill.
+When comparing the investment returns of the TexSTAR pool to the T-Bill Yield, you should know that the TexSTAR pool consist of allocations of specific diversified securities as detailed in the respective Information Statement which should be nead carefully before investing.
+The yield is taken from Bloomberg Finance LP. and represents the daily closing yield on the then current 90-day T-Bill.